tonethar/IGME-330-Master/notes/firebase-1.md

-# 1 - Intro to Firebase Realtime Database
+# 1 - Intro to Firebase - the Realtime Database

 ## I. Overview
 - Here we will look at setting up a Firebase *Realtime Database*